kubeedge/kubeedge/docs/proposals/EdgeSite.md

   - "@kevin-wangzefeng"
   - "@m1093782566"
 ---
-# EdgeSite: Lightweight Cluster at edge
+# EdgeSite: Standalone Cluster at edge

 ## Abstract
 In Edge computing, there are scenarios where customers would like to have a whole cluster installed at edge location.
 As a result,